Key principles for funding international collaboration

 - The UK arm of the study is not expected to provide standalone statistical differences (or power).

-- The UK arms of international studies should have sufficient UK participants to have credibility in the UK clinical community and to answer UK specific questions.
+- The UK arms of international studies should have sufficient UK participants to have credibility in the UK clinical community and to answer UK specific questions as applicable.

 - NIHR programmes require at least 20% of all study participants should be in the UK arm and provide enough data for a health economic analysis to be done from a UK perspective.